4 min read

 1. Dynamic schedules at runtime.
 No deploys required.
 Users can create, update, and delete their monitors and the schedule follows immediately.

 2. Per-schedule identity.
-Each schedule has an externalId you control — you can map it back to the user and monitor in your database trivially.
+Each schedule has an externalId you control, so you can map it back to the user and monitor in your database without any ceremony.

 3. Built-in deduplication.
 The deduplicationKey ensures you don’t accidentally create duplicate schedules if your user hits “save” twice.

 4. Managed retries and observability.
-Failed runs are retried automatically.
-You get a full run history per task, per schedule — invaluable for debugging “why didn’t my alert fire?”.
+Failed runs are retried automatically, and you get a full run history per task and per schedule, which feels invaluable when debugging “why didn’t my alert fire?”.

 5. Fan-out ready.
-When you have 10,000 users each with 3 monitors, trigger.dev handles the fan-out.
-You don’t think about queues, workers, or concurrency limits.
+When you have 10,000 users each with 3 monitors, trigger.dev handles the fan-out and you stop thinking about queues, workers, or concurrency limits.

 The mental model